pism/pism/doc/sphinx/practical-usage.rst

 and stops.

 The ``-extra_file`` mechanism modifies PISM's adaptive time-stepping scheme so as to step to, and save at, *exactly* the times requested.
-By contrast, as noted in subsection sec-saving-time-series_, the ``-ts_file`` mechanism does not alter PISM's time-steps and instead uses linear interpolation to save at the requested times in between PISM's actual time-steps.
+By contrast, as noted in subsection :ref:`sec-saving-time-series`, the ``-ts_file`` mechanism does not alter PISM's time-steps and instead uses linear interpolation to save at the requested times in between PISM's actual time-steps.

 .. csv-table:: Command-line options controlling extra diagnostic output
    :name: tab-extras